stratapp/stratapp-website/privacy.md

 ---
-seo_title: Privacy Policy
+seo_title: "#stratapp Privacy Policy"
-seo_description: ''
+seo_description: This page informs you of our policies regarding the collection, use and disclosure of personal data when you use our Service and the choices you have associated with that data.
 title: privacy
+feature_image: ''

 ---
 #stratapp Tradings Pty Ltd (&quot;#stratapp&quot;, &quot;us&quot;, &quot;we&quot;, or &quot;our&quot;) operates the https://stratapp.ai website and the #stratapp applications (hereinafter referred to as the &quot;Service&quot;).